andi-crb/today-i-learned/README.md

 - How to setup React routing from scratch (25/04/16)
 - How to edit the .babelrc file.
 (22/04/16)
 - What flux is.
 (07/05/16)
+- That colSpan and rowSpan need camel case capitalisation in JSX.
+(21/05/16)

 <h2>SQL</h2>
 - An overview of some of SQL server's new features.
 (9/4/16)